 If we determine that the product is not a medicine or that the import is legal, we will send the product to you as soon as possible.

-If we determine that the import is illegal, the product will not be released to you.
-The product will be destroyed unless you decide to have the product returned to the sender at your own cost.
+If we determine that the import is illegal, the product will not be released to you and it will be destroyed.

 In most cases of illegal import, you will be issued a warning.
 But you might also be reported to the police and receive a fine.